FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/local-development.md

 > [!NOTE]
 Our docker compose currently relies on `"network_mode: host"` for simplicity.
-If you don't wanna work like this, you'll have to define your own docker network and rely on the exposed ports.
+If you don't want to work like this, you'll have to define your own docker network and rely on the exposed ports.

 ## ⚙️ Configurations ⚙️